 Hello!
 Thanks for stopping by to learn a little more about me!
 My name is Chandra.
-I learn something new every day and I want to share what I’ve learned with you.
-I had to go through some pretty drastic life changes in order to simplify our lives to be a happier family and I would love to share with you what we are learning and what is working for our family.
+I had to go through some pretty drastic life changes in order to simplify our lives to be a happier family.
+I want to share with you what we are learning and what is working for our family.

 I have a few things that I latch onto that keep me going in life.
 One of my very favorite talents is singing.
 I love to sing.
 I discovered that during my darkest times, I stopped singing.
 I used to sing when I was happy or just to express my feelings and after thinking about the last time I sang, it occurred to me that I hadn’t sung in quite some time.
 Even my husband and kids told me that they noticed I don’t sing anymore.
 So, I try to make it a point to sing when I’m happy and encourage my family to sing with me.